 Telascica Nature Park

 Located on the southeastern part of the island of Dugi Otok, Telascica has been a nature park since 1988.
 Centred around Telescica Bay and 13 nearby islands and islets, this nature park is a mix of contrasts – lush forests and barren areas, the bay with its numerous beaches on one side and steep cliffs rising high nearby.
 Telascica is also famously home to salt lake Mir, a 900m long lake just inland from the sea that only has a depth of 6 meters.
-The lake gets its salinity from from underground connections to the sea, as well as the Adriatic spilling over during very stormy weather.
-The lake is warmer then the sea during summer, and colder during winter.
+The lake gets its salinity from underground connections to the sea, as well as the Adriatic spilling over during very stormy weather.
+The lake is warmer than the sea during summer, and colder during winter.

 The park is also home to numerous species of flora and fauna, both on land and in the sea.

 Easy to reach from: Zadar!
 If you have your own set of wheels, take one of the ferries over to Dugi Otok and then drive down.
 Otherwise, ask locally in Zadar for an organised excursion by boat – which is a wonderful way of reaching this nature park.

 This nature park takes in Ucka mountain range and part of the Cicarija mountain range as well.
 Ucka Nature Park is really one of the hikers amongst you – there are many wonderful trails within the confines of the park, as you can see from this page on the park website.
 For those that want to learn more whilst exploring, you can also join a guided tour, or even join the park’s rangers as they go about their daily activities.
 And for the even more adventurous, there are also plenty of routes suitable for mountain biking.